Inedia: Jasmuheen

 Jasmuheen (born Ellen Greve) was a prominent advocate of breatharianism in the 1990s.
-She said "I can go for months and months without having anything at all other than a cup of tea.
+She said, "I can go for months and months without having anything at all other than a cup of tea.
 My body runs on a different kind of nourishment."
 Interviewers found her house stocked with food; Jasmuheen claimed the food was for her husband and daughter.
-In 1999, she volunteered to be monitored closely by the Australian television program 60 Minutes for one week without eating, to demonstrate her methods.
+In 1999, she volunteered to be monitored closely by the Australian television program 60 Minutes for one week without eating to demonstrate her methods.

 Jasmuheen stated that she found it difficult on the third day of the test because the hotel room in which she was confined was located near a busy road, causing stress and pollution that prevented absorption of required nutrients from the air.
 "I asked for fresh air.
-Seventy percent of my nutrients come from fresh air.
+Seventy per cent of my nutrients come from fresh air.
 I couldn’t even breathe," she said.
-The third day, the test was moved to a mountainside retreat, where her condition continued to deteriorate.
+On the third day, the test was moved to a mountainside retreat, where her condition continued to deteriorate.
 After Jasmuheen had fasted for four days, Berris Wink, president of the Queensland branch of the Australian Medical Association, urged her to stop the test.

 According to Wink, Jasmuheen's pupils were dilated, her speech was slow, and she was "quite dehydrated, probably over 10%, getting up to 11%".
 Towards the end of the test, she said, "Her pulse is about double what it was when she started.
 The risks if she goes any further are kidney failure.
 60 Minutes would be culpable if they encouraged her to continue.
 She should stop now."
 The test was stopped.
 Wink said, "Unfortunately there are a few people who may believe what she says, and I'm sure it's only a few, but I think it's quite irresponsible for somebody to be trying to encourage others to do something that is so detrimental to their health."
 Jasmuheen challenged the results of the program, saying, "Look, 6,000 people have done this around the world without any problem."

 Jasmuheen was awarded the Bent Spoon Award by Australian Skeptics in 2000 ("presented to the perpetrator of the most preposterous piece of paranormal or pseudoscientific piffle").
 She also won the 2000 Ig Nobel Prize for Literature for Living on Light.
 Jasmuheen claims that their beliefs are based on the writings and "more recent channelled material" from St. Germain.
 She stated that some people's DNA has expanded from 2 to 12 strands, to "absorb more hydrogen".
-When offered $30,000 to prove her claim with a blood test, she said that she didn't understand the relevance as she was not referring to herself.
+When offered $30,000 to prove her claim with a blood test, she said that she did not understand the relevance as she was not referring to herself.

 As of 2017, five deaths had been directly linked to breatharianism as a result of Jasmuheen's publications.
-Jasmuheen has denied any responsibility for the deaths.
+Jasmuheen has denied any responsibility for three of the deaths.